arialpew/afk-av/README.md

 # Can Blizzard ban me for using this ?

-Since it's not publicly available, there's probably no chance the Warden the fingerprint of this program.
+Since it's not publicly available, there's probably no chance the Warden can compare the fingerprint of this program to his fingerprint database.

 There's 2 way you can be ban :